openforcefield/dangerbot/README.md

 The setup instructions for Danger are [here](https://danger.systems/guides/getting_started.html#setting-up-danger-to-run-on-your-ci).
 We use the Ruby version.

 ### Installation
-To add this Dangerbot to your repo, add the following to your `.travis.yml`:
+To add this Dangerbot to your repo,

+1) Add the following to your `.travis.yml`:

 * In the `matrix` section, add
 ```